Norris’s News 2015

 • Modern premieres from Wesley, Loder, Millais and – Mozart!

 2015 is looking good.
 My new piece about the values of democracy, Turning Points, which celebrates the anniversaries of Magna Carta (1215), Agincourt (1415) & Waterloo (1815), will be premiered in Southampton on September 19th, with further performances in Northampton (September 26th) & London (October 1st).
-The London concert, in St Paul’s Church Covent Garden, will also include the second performance of my Symphony and the fourth performance of my Piano Concerto in C.
+The London concert, in St Paul’s Church Covent Garden, will also include the second performance of my Symphony and the fourth performance of my Piano Concerto in C. The 9th Duke of Wellington has kindly agreed to be a Patron of these performances.

 My piece for organ, saxophones & film, HengeMusic, inspired by the neolithic henge with church and yew grove at Knowlton in Dorset, will be premiered in Keble College Chapel in Oxford on October 29th, and immediately repeated in Romsey Abbey & Wimborne Minster.
 My completion of Elgar’s liturgical piece, For Dot’s Nuns, will act as a curtain-raiser to all this when it is performed in Stroud on May 9th, in the church where Elgar’s sister, Dot, was Mother Superior.